OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ### Example 2: Enable on send add-ins for a specific group of usersFor example

-Let's say an administrator only wants to enable an Outlook Web App on send add-in functionality in an environment for Finance users (where Finance users are in Finance Department).
+Let's say an administrator only wants to enable an Outlook Web App on send add-in functionality in an environment for Finance users (where the Finance users are in the Finance Department).
+The following are the steps.

 **Step 1: Create a new Outlook Web App mailbox policy for the group**